JayChase/angular2-highlight-js/readme.md

 import { AppComponent }   from './app.component';
 import { DemoComponent } from './demo.component';

-import { HighlightJsModule, HighlightJsService } from 'angular2-highlight-js/highlight-js.module';
+import { HighlightJsModule, HighlightJsService } from 'angular2-highlight-js'; //or for angular-cli the path will be ../../node_modules/angular2-highlight-js

 ...